5Ery/Lunch/README.md

 # Lunch
-Script for choosing a restaurant for a group of people
+A script for choosing a restaurant for a group of people.